Apps for Your Employees

 Your organization must have a D-U-N-S Number so that we can verify your organization’s identity and legal entity status.
 These unique nine-digit numbers are assigned by Dun & Bradstreet and are widely used as standard business identifiers.
 You can check to see if your organization already has a D-U-N-S Number and request one if necessary.
 They are free in most jurisdictions.
 Learn more

 As the person enrolling your organization in the Apple Developer Enterprise Program, you must have the legal authority to bind your organization to legal agreements.
 You must be the organization’s owner/founder, executive team member, senior project lead, or have legal authority granted to you by a senior employee.

 To begin enrollment, sign in with your Apple ID with two-factor authentication turned on.
-If you’re already enrolled in the Apple Developer Program for distributing apps on the App Store, or have an iTunes Connect account for distributing another media type (music, TV, movies, or books), you will need to use a different Apple ID.
+If you’re already enrolled in the Apple Developer Program for distributing apps on the App Store, or have an App Store Connect account for distributing another media type (music, TV, movies, or books), you will need to use a different Apple ID.

 Your organization’s website must be publicly available and the domain name must be associated with your organization.